LAZINFEST is our Summer Reading program for adults. Read books! Win prizes! Escape reality!

 We usually consider a ‘book’ a volume of 175 pages or more, but we don’t check up on this.
 It’s up to you.

 To determine the winners of 13 smaller prizes, a library staff member will draw once weekly from the entry forms submitted that week.
-Bi-monthly, staff will draw for larger prizes from the entry forms submitted since the last ‘large prize’ drawing.
-Thus, the ‘losing’ entries from the weekly drawings are part of the pool for the next drawing for one of the bi-monthly prizes.
-In the course of the summer, an individual may win only one weekly prize, and only one of the larger bi-monthly prizes.
+In the course of the summer, an individual may win only one weekly prize.
 However, all entries (including those of winners drawn throughout the summer) will be entered in the Grand Prize drawing.
 We plan to draw the winning entry for the Grand Prize in early September.
 All winners will be notified via telephone, email, or postal mail.
 There is no need to be present at a drawing to win any of our Adult Summer Reading Program prizes.
-All prizes will be held for winners until the end of October, 2013.
+All prizes will be held for winners until the end of October, 2014.
 Prizes not claimed by November 1, must, alas, be forfeited.

 YOUR LAZINFEST READING BILL OF RIGHTS